opendatacube/radar/SAR_ARD_code_NCI/README.md

 This code automates the processing of Sentinel-1 SAR data to ARD (analysis-ready data) products on the National Computing Infrastructure (NCI).
 The processing uses the graph processing tool (GPT) from the SNAP toolbox to produce backscatter (`backsc`), dual polarimetry decomposition (`dualpol`), and interferometric coherence (`intcoh`) ARD products.
 The code also has options to run the processing on the NCI's Virtual Desktop Infrastructure (VDI).

+This branch has been updated to work on NCI's Gadi and SNAP 7.0.
+Only backscatter processing has been fully tested.

 ## Getting Started